 The carriages feature self-made vehicles and other entertaining constructions with spectacles on top of trucks.
 The fleets are based on a news event from the past year, often in a fun or satirical way.
 Simply, a fun yearly recap.

 The Cortège departs at 18:15 from Gibraltarvallen at Chalmers campus and is expected to reach Götaplatsen around 18:45.
-It goes along the following streets:
+The parade follows this route:

 • Gibraltargatan